Ashyni/mpv-scripts/README.md

 ### Status

-Start to be really good.
+Starting to get really good.
 Still work in progress, some regressions can occur during process.

 ### Usage